 How much milk will I get when I pump?

 You may not get much milk when you first start pumping.
-After a few days of regular pumping, your breasts will begin to make more milk.
-Also, the more milk you pump, the more milk your breasts produce.
-Drink lots of fluids to stay hydrated (which will help your milk supply).
+This will change as you continue to pump regularly.
+Your breasts will begin to make more milk.
+The more often you pump, the more milk your breasts make.
+Drink lots of fluids to stay hydrated.
+This will also help your milk supply.

 How long should I pump each time?

-Pumping your breasts takes about the same time as breastfeeding, but with practice and a good pump, you can pump your breasts in as little as 10 to 15 minutes.
-While you are at work, try to pump as often as your baby usually feeds or for about 15 minutes every few hours.
+It takes about the same time to pump milk as it does to breastfeed.
+With practice, you may be able to pump in as little as 10 to 15 minutes.
+While you are at work, try to pump as often as your baby usually feeds.
+This may be every 3 to 4 hours for 15 minutes each time.
 To keep up your milk supply, give your baby extra feedings when you are together.
-You can also pump right after your baby feeds, which will help your breasts make more milk.
+You also can pump right after your baby feeds to help your breasts make more milk.

 Will there be times that my baby needs more milk than I have ready?

-Yes, your baby will probably want more milk during growth spurts.
+Yes, your baby needs more milk during growth spurts.
+These occur at about 2 weeks and 6 weeks of age and again at about 3 months and 6 months of age.
 The best way to increase your milk supply for a growth spurt is to breastfeed or pump more often.

 How should I store my breast milk?

-You can store breast milk in a plastic or glass bottle with a sealable top, or in a sterile, sealable bag.
-Store your breast milk in amounts that you use every day to avoid wasting it.
+There are a couple of ways you can store breast milk.
+You can use a plastic or glass bottle with a sealable top.
+Or you can use a sterile, sealable bag.
+Store your breast milk in the amount your baby consumes in a feeding.
+This way, you don’t waste any milk.
 For example, if your baby eats 4 ounces in a feeding, put 4 ounces of breast milk in the storage container.
+Always put a date on the container of breast milk so you know how long to keep it.

 Where should I store my breast milk?

-Cool your pumped breast milk in a refrigerator or other cooler as soon as possible.
-You can also freeze the milk if you aren't going to use it right away.
+Store your pumped breast milk in a refrigerator or cooler with ice as soon as possible.
+You also can freeze the milk if you aren’t going to use it right away.

 How long can I store my breast milk?

-- At room temperature (less than 77°F) for up to 6 hours
+- At room temperature (less than 77°F), it lasts up to 6 hours.

-- Cooler bags with ice packs for up to 24 hours
+- In a cooler with ice packs, it lasts up to 24 hours.

-- At the back of a refrigerator for 3 to 8 days
+- In the refrigerator, it lasts for 3 to 8 days.

-Breast milk can vary in color.
-It can be bluish, yellowish or brownish.
-It is also normal for breast milk to separate (the fatty part of the milk goes to the top).
-Shake the bottle or sealed bag, and the fat will go back into the milk.
+Stored breast milk can vary in color.
+It can be bluish, yellowish, or brownish.
+It is normal for breast milk to separate (the fatty part of the milk goes to the top).
+Shake the bottle or sealed bag and the fat should go back into the milk.
+If it does not, then the breast milk may be bad.
+You should smell the milk before feeding it to your baby.
+Bad milk smells sour.
+If you still aren’t sure, try tasting the milk.
+If it tastes sour, then it is bad and needs to be thrown away.

 Copyright © American Academy of Family Physicians